 Araluen Tulip Festival runs from mid August to late September every year.
 In 2017 it cost $15 for adults to attend and there is plenty to see and do to keep you occupied for a few hours.

 There is plenty of carparking available but it does get busy.
-There does not seem any way to get there by public transport unless you feel like a 4km walk from the train station.
+There does not seem any way to get there by public transport unless you are in a group of ten or more when there is Shuttle Bus you can book here.